quux00/go-lightly/README.new.md

 When working with Go-style channels, it is very important to think through ordering of operations.
 The promise of CSP-style concurrency is that you can apply standard linear thinking to concurrent applications.
 You have to carefully consider where you need synchornization and where you do not.
 That means paying attention to what operations will block and which will not.
 Even though you don't have to think about locks, mutexes and semaphores, you can still code yourself into race conditions and deadlocks with Go channels and Go routines if you reason incorrectly.

+## A note on namespaces

+The GoChannel protocol defines two method names, `take` and `peek` that conflict with functions in clojure.core.
+I considered for quite a while what to call the "send" and "receive" and "look-without-taking" operations.
+I decided against using `send` because that is the core operation on agents, which are a primary concurrency tool in Clojure, and I decided that would engender worse confusion.
+I also could have put a star after all the function names like Zach Tellman does in the [lamina library](https://github.com/ztellman/lamina), but decided against it as well.

+So to handle the name conflict, you have two options.
+If you want to use or refer the entire go-lightly.core namespace into your namespace, you'll need to tell Clojure not to load clojure.core/take and clojure.core/peek:

+    (ns my.namespace
+      (:refer-clojure :exclude [peek take])
+      (:require [thornydev.go-lightly.core :refer :all]))

+Or you can simply use a namespace prefix to all the go-lightly.core functions:

+    (ns thornydev.go-lightly.examples.webcrawler.webcrawl-typed
+      (:require [thornydev.go-lightly.core :as go]))

+    (defn stop-frequency-reducer []
+      (go/with-timeout 2000
+        (let [back-channel (go/channel)]
+          (go/put freq-reducer-status-channel {:msg :stop
+                                               :channel back-channel})
+          (go/take back-channel))))

+The latter is the option I recommend and show in my examples.